 Hagion is the word translated as “holy”.
 Hagion is an adjective.
 It literally means set apart by (or for) God, holy, sacred.
 The fundamental core meaning of hágion is "different" – thus a temple in the 1st century was hagios ("holy") because it was different from other buildings as it was set apart for God.

-Get it?
 One functional descriptor phrase in Greek would be translated into a long sentence in English.
 Since pneuma is “breath” and holy means “of God” then pneuma hagion (holy spirit) can literally be translated “The breath of God”.

 Like I said, some people are caught up in Roman Catholic dogma and try to give a personality to the “sacred wind”.
 They say it’s a person with intellect because in 1 Corinthians 2:10 it’s written, “For to us God revealed them through the Spirit; for the Spirit searches all things, even the depths of God.”
 (NASV) Only a sentient being “searches”, right?
 This verse is an allegory.
 It’s a physical representation of a spiritual meaning through material forms; it’s a figurative treatment of one subject under the guise of another.
 How else can things of the spirit be explained in physical terms that we humans can understand?